 The mechanism for this would be one in which protons sometimes consume gamma-ray photons as follows:

 - A gamma-ray photon crashes into a proton.

 - The photon breaks into an electron and a positron.

 - The proton consumes both the electron and the positron.

 If this is how things work, then we can assume that the number 2177 for the current size of protons is an average.
-Some protons may be slightly larger, and others may be slightly smaller.
+Some protons may be slightly larger, and others slightly smaller.